edkolev/tmuxline.vim/README.md

 :Tmuxline [theme] [preset]
 ```

-After running :Tmuxline, create a snapshot file which can be sourced by tmux.conf
+After running :Tmuxline, create a snapshot file which can be sourced by tmux.conf on startup
 ```
 :TmuxlineSnapshot [file]
 ```